International French School of Kathmandu

-International French School of Kathmandu (EFIK, École française internationale de Katmandou) is a private international school in Nepal delivering the French National Curriculum with multilingual education in French, English and Nepali.
+International French School of Kathmandu (EFIK, École française internationale de Katmandou) is a school in Nepal delivering the French National Curriculum with multilingual education in French, English and Nepali.
 International French School of Kathmandu is listed as a French school located outside the territory of French Republic and has the official status of "French School Abroad".
 It is part of the Agency for French Education Abroad network (AEFE).
-The school operates under the responsibility of Parents' Association and its board members.

 The school was founded in 1987 in Gairidhara as a Kindergarten.
 The school was first named "Badaboum".
-In 1990, the school moved to Lazimpat to its current premises.
+In 1990, the school moved to Lazimpat to its current premises, with a large compound.
 In 2011, the school carried out an earthquake-proofing of the buildings.

-Since 2016, International French School of Kathmandu opened a Lower-Secondary section (from age 11 to 16) through French Online-tutored education (CNED).
+Since 2016, International French School of Kathmandu opened a Lower-Secondary section (from age 11 to 16) through French Online-tutored education (CNED) and can obtain the baccalaureate.